GeoDE: a Geographically Diverse Evaluation Dataset for Object Recognition: Comparison with ImageNet

 We note that the comparison to GeoYFCC~\cite{dubey2021adaptive} in Sec.
 5 in the main text required us to use tags which are noisy.
-Here, we compare \appen to ImageNet, checking how much the feature spaces differ.
+Thus, to compare \appen to another web-scraped dataset, we compare \appen to ImageNet in this section, checking how much the feature spaces differ.

 We find a subset of ImageNet21k as outlined in Sec.
 6, and extract features using a PASS~\cite{asano21pass} trained ResNet50~\cite{He2016resnet} model.
 Other implementation details remain the same as in Sec 5 in the main paper.